iov-one/iov-core/docs/KeyBase.md

-This feature set provides compatibility with other wallets (eg. metamask), allowing the user  to use the same seed in other wallets for any features or integrations that are not present in web4 at launch (although we will work over time to provide most of these features).
+This feature set provides compatibility with other wallets (eg. metamask), allowing the user  to use the same seed in other wallets for any features or integrations that are not present in iov-core at launch (although we will work over time to provide most of these features).

 This is support is also critical for users who are importing HD seeds from other